-Some beard style such as Van Dyke, Circle and Goatees usually highlight the mouth, clearly defining the lips and the chin.
+Some beard styles such as Van Dyke, Circle, and Goatees usually highlight the mouth, clearly defining the lips and the chin.
 It is equally important to maintain the right lip-line when trimming.

-Use the bottom edge of the trimmer blade to perfect the shape of the moustache starting from the center moving outwards paying attention to the natural moustache curves.
+Use the bottom edge of the trimmer blade to perfect the shape of the mustache starting from the center moving outwards paying attention to the natural mustache curves.
 A guide comb attachment should help you cut the longer hair ends evenly to maintain your preferred length.
-A pro-trimmed moustache is ideally half an inch or less above the lip line.
+A perfectly trimmed mustache is ideally half an inch or less above the lip line.

 Determining the Length and Shape